-The native people of the Plains occupied the southern portion of the three prairie provinces from the woodlands of southeastern Manitoba to the Rocky Mountains.
+The Indigenous people of the Plains occupied the southern portion of the three prairie provinces from the woodlands of southeastern Manitoba to the Rocky Mountains.
 Their environment was distinctive - flat, dry grasslands with cold winters and hot summers.
-The different groups included the Blackfoot Confederacy (Blackfoot, Blood, Peigan and Sarcee) which often battled against the Plains Cree and the Plains Ojibwa (sometimes called Saulteaux).
+The different groups included the Blackfoot Confederacy or Siksikaitsitapi (Blackfoot, Blood, Peigan and Sarcee) which often battled against the Plains Cree and the Plains Ojibwa known as the Saulteaux.

 FOOD AND ECONOMY

-The Plains natives were nomadic nomadic: people who move from place to place in search of food or fresh grazing lands. people who used a travois to transport their possessions from one site to another.
+The Indigenous peoples of the Plains were nomadic nomadic: people who move from place to place in search of food or fresh grazing lands..
+They used a travois to transport their possessions from one site to another.
 A travois travois: a wheel-less vehicle used for transportation; made of two shafts or poles to which a platform or net was attached to hold cargo. was made by lashing two tipi poles to either side of a dog and attaching a bag behind to carry belongings.
 Later, horses were used instead of dogs.

 Families grouped together into small bands headed by a chief.
 There was also a war chief who handled military campaigns.
 In summer they gathered in larger groups for the buffalo hunt.